Geotab/sdk/src/hardware/developing-an-iox/hardware-design-guide.md

 ## Mechanical Design

 Below is the mechanical size for a USB mini-B plug of the IOX device.
+All dimensions are given in mm.

  ![]({{site.baseurl}}/hardware/developing-an-iox/hardware-design-guide_4.png)